paramraghavan/graphDB/graph-notebook/README.md

 # Render
-Visualize graph by connecting to AWS Neptune and work working jupyter notebook
+Visualize graph by connecting to AWS Neptune and work working graph notebook

 >Pre-requisite
 >> You should have loaded the airport and routes into the graph  by executing ../example/create_airport_routes_graph.py